vmummer/cp-waf-demo/README.md

  This is an enhancement to Stuart Green's simple docker-compose environment for deploy a Check Point WAF embedded nano-agent demo.
 The enhancement allows for running on Windows WSL if required or any current standard linux distribution.
 It also includes an additional Client Host for traffic generations of good and bad web and API traffic.

-The deployment includes four containers, an NGINX reverse proxy, an agent-container (the nano-agent), tester host with traffic generators and the OWASP JuiceShop app.
+The deployment includes four containers, Check Point WAF and Nginx, tester host with traffic generators, OWASP JuiceShop app and Vampi Api Test container.
  This was based off of Stuart Green's work

 You will have two ways to access the Juice Store Web Site: